OpenEnergyPlatform/open-MaStR/README.rst

 ==================
 If you want to see your project in this list, write an
-`Issue <https://github.com/OpenEnergyPlatform/open-MaStR/issues>`_ or add changes in a Pull Request.
+`Issue <https://github.com/OpenEnergyPlatform/open-MaStR/issues>`_ or add changes in a `Pull Request <https://github.com/OpenEnergyPlatform/open-MaStR/pulls>`_.

 -